UEFA coaching licences

 The UEFA coaching licences are documents testifying credentials of managers/ coaches among members of UEFA.
 The governing body for football in Europe mandates several licences, each valid for coaching at a certain level.
 These include the UEFA Pro Licence, the UEFA A Licence, the UEFA B Licence and UEFA C Licence.
 They are issued by each UEFA member state's football federation and are valid for three years.

+Types

 UEFA Pro Licence

 The UEFA Pro Licence is the highest coaching certification available in Europe and generally follows the completion of the 'B' and 'A' licences.
 A Pro Licence is required for anyone who wishes to manage a football club in the top tier of any European nation's league system on a permanent basis, i.e. more than 12 weeks (the amount of time an unqualified caretaker manager is allowed to take control).
 Such a licence is also required to manage in the UEFA Champions League, the UEFA Europa League and the UEFA Conference League.